 The Computational Science Department working group for the research topic "Data Management and Analysis"

 What is computational science?

 Computational Science is a multi-topic discipline that combines elements from computer science, natural sciences, and applied mathematics.
 Its goal is always to support a specific application area with IT.
-Furthermore, computational science can be seen as an overarching umbrella to the three pillars of science (model, simulation, and experiment) which is required for leading edge science.
+Furthermore, computational science can be seen as an overarching umbrella to the three pillars of science (model, simulation, and experiment) and nowadays also data science, which is required for leading edge science.

 Services of the Group